 From a large number of DTC point solutions (e.g., free diet and disease tracking smart-phone apps) the field now includes publicly traded, enterprise-level, chronic disease management platforms, such as Livongo and Omada.
 We’ve seen the rise of hospital system- and large practice-based centers of excellence, such as Allegheny Health, Cleveland Clinic, Autoimmunity Centers of Excellence, and functional practice, Parsley Health.
 We’ve also seen more integration of some non-pharmaceutical, lifestyle, even functional medicine modalities–mental healthcare, behavior change, diet, nutrition, exercise, meditation, acupuncture, massage, supplements–into conventional practice.
 So the field is moving toward the loosely networked model we envisioned above in 2019.

 VBC is an opportunity for improving chronic care

 In 2020, we see the legacy FFS model of care continues to be fragmented, costly and wasteful.
 Furthermore, government support of new primary care payment models is pushing the transition from FFS billing to value-based approaches.
 Value-based payments (VPB): capitation, episodes of care and risk-sharing, can better align payers and providers to improve care at lower cost.

-But what about autoimmune diseases?
+But what about CID and autoimmune?

 In Part 2 of Chronic Disease in the Post-COVID Digital Health Landscape, we discuss future trends and challenges.